 A story works where a text book fails.

-The information in Bramh is held with in the interrelationships of manifested entities.
-A woman is someone's mother , a sister and a wife.
+The information, in Bramh, is held with in the interrelationships of manifested entities.
+A woman is someone's mother, a sister and a wife.
 And hundreds of more relationships she has with animate beings and inanimate things.
-In the physical world, our identity is determined by social graph - connections with place of birth, education institute , employment - tiny specs of information held with in each connection !
-Bramh is sum total of all the identities - entirety of information.
+In the physical world, our identity is determined by the social graph - connections with place of birth, education institute, employment - tiny specs of information held with in each connection !
+Bramh is sum total of all the identities - living or lifeless - entirety of information.

-While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters.
-It invites us to create those characters as virtual entities in our minds.
+While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters of the fiction.
+It implores us to create those characters as virtual entities in our minds.
 One might think the information is locked in the text; the truth is information is held in our minds - in the relationships we form with the characters.
 No wonder a narrative is only as good as the characters it builds.
-A popular novel gradually builds a hero and a villain for a face-off in the climax.
-Mahabharata developed thousands of characters.
-Hundreds of heroes and anti-heroes to hold the information in a mesh of smaller stories - a narrative of narratives - history.
-A thick slice of continuum frozen in text.
-The outcome was profound - human mind adopted text as medium of history - conversational memory of spoken words lost its significance.
-With it barter ..
+A typical fiction builds a hero and a villain and a few side roles because developing characters is taxing.
+Dwaipayana could develop thousands of characters - hundreds of heroes and anti-heroes - because it was history of reality - truth.

-This idea percolated quickly beyond races, geographies and cultures.
-Narratives would navigate human communities, and pan-generational endeavours.
-All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Over generations, narratives led to human subspecies - monks, doctors, engineers , builders, metallurgists, bitcoiners, and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.
+The idea percolated quickly beyond races, geographies and cultures.
+Written narratives (thoughts abstracted from the speaker) would navigate human communities, and pan-generational endeavours.
+All future ideologies (religions or faculties of science) must describe the truth with portable access - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
+Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skills oriented metaverse we know as the world of literate (text-enabled) humans.
 It is a hybrid existence - our body moves in physical world, but our mind is always locked in some narrative.
+In a way, the physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice.
+Or may I say, we download a portable narrative of our choosing to run on the most powerful neural network - human mind.

 This hybrid world is different from that of animals - a step-up even from our "speech only" ancestors !
-As complexity grew so did the number of transactions between the subspecies.
+As specializations grew so did the number of transactions between the human subspecies.
+I am sure you have noticed that our currency works only with in humans - no other species works for gold!
 Thankfully Bhagvad Gita described the root idea of value exchange - based on Vikarma - the proof of work.

-Karma is the action that transitions information into knowledge 15.
-Vishesha Karma (special Karma) - also called Vikarma, are the actions that convert knowledge into information.
+Karma are the actions that transitions information into knowledge17 - full ingestion of a narrative.
+Vishesha Karma (special Karma) - also called Vikarma, are the actions that convert knowledge into information - presentation of a narrative.
 For example when we practice daily to improve our game, it is Karma.
 On the other side, when we play a match to put our skills on display, it is called Vikarma - a proof of work.
 With Karma we ingest information; with Vikarama we radiate information.
 Both are equally important - like two wheels of a cart.
-In the process we train our biological neural network.
+In the process, with a continuous feedback loop, we train our biological neural network - in narrative(s) of our choice.

 A set of predefined Karmas practiced consistently is called Yazna.
 Yazna leads to success (Siddhi).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 The same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is Yazna.
 Yazna becomes effective when performed alone and without the influence of worldly desires.
 When such fine-tuned skills are used effectively, they become a source of inspiration to the rest -> thus initiating a virtuous cycle of Karma and Vikarma -> Repetitive work to proof of work !

-It doesn't matter what work you do - what matters is how you do it !
+It doesn't matter what work you do - what matters is how consistently you do it !

 Dwaipayana wrote in chapter three of Gita